BioDAS/biodas.github.io/wiki/DASworkshop200802_intro_tutorial.md

 writing, a total of 383 servers from 47 institutions in 18 different countries are included in the registry.

-The following activities will familiarise your with the content of the registry, both the 'human' interface and also the web-service interface that can be queried by DAS clients (and your client code!)
+The following activities will familiarize you with the content of the registry, both the 'human' interface and also the web-service interface that can be queried by DAS clients (and possibly your client code in the exercises this afternoon).

+First of all, a few exercises to familiarize you with the DAS Registry web site:

 > ***Navigate to [The DAS Registration
 > Server](http://www.dasregistry.org)***